A max-cut approach to heterogeneity in cryo-electron microscopy: Partitioning a graph: max-cut

 The maximum-cut (max-cut) problem is to find a cut whose weight is maximal among all possible cuts.
 Although this problem has been proven to be NP-complete, it has many approximation algorithms.
-The currently best approximation algorithm (and assuming the unique games conjecture, also the best approximation possible with polynomial complexity) is a randomized algorithm by Goemans and Williamson~\cite{goemans1995improved}.
-This algorithm guarantees that the value of its returned cut is at least 0.87 of the optimal result.
+The currently best approximation algorithm (and assuming the unique games conjecture~\cite{khot2005unique,goemans1995improved}, also the best approximation algorithm possible with polynomial complexity) is a randomized algorithm by Goemans and Williamson~\cite{goemans1995improved}.
+This algorithm guarantees that the value of its returned cut is at least 0.87 of the optimal result with probability as high as required.
+For a precise formulation of the result see~\cite{goemans1995improved}.

-There is an analogous formulation to the max-cut problem for partitioning a graph into $K$ sub-graphs, which is called max $K$-cut.
+There is an analogous formulation of the max-cut problem for partitioning a graph into $K$ sub-graphs, which is called max $K$-cut.
 In this case, a $K$-cut is a partition of $V$ into $K$ disjoint sets, that is, into the sets $G_{1},\ldots,G_{K}$ such that

 The weight of the cut in this case is defined as